Frequently Asked Questions:

 - Contact the International Center

-- Contact OSSA to arrange a North Campus International Center appointment
+- Visit their website to arrange a North Campus or Central Campus International Center appointment

 I have ADHD/anxiety/or another health concern and would like to know what accommodation options are available to me.

 - Contact the Services for Students with Disabilities office to be set up with an appointment